 Assistant Editor, Development in Practice

-She is interested in public health and development, and the ways in which these interact with each other and particularly with gender and power; her work has had sub-Saharan Africa as a regional focus.
-Prior to coming to INTRAC, Rebecca worked for a year as a medical writer, and also spent a semester of her first degree on field study in East Africa, largely in Tanzania, where she hopes one day to return.
+Rebecca is interested in public health and development, and the ways in which these interact with each other and with gender and power.
+Much of her past work has focused on sub-Saharan Africa.
+She holds a master's degree in global health and public policy from the University of Edinburgh, Scotland, as well as a joint-honours Bachelor of Arts in international development and political science from McGill University, Canada.
+She spent a semester of her first degree on field study in East Africa, largely in Tanzania.

 - 'The myth of ethnic civil war: the economic and political causes, and local nature, of civil wars', McGill Journal of Political Science, April 2009.

 - 'Change in mental health service delivery for female refugees: mainstream services and the usefulness of community-based group processes', Women's Studies Interdisciplinary Student Journal, March 2009.